Latch93/MinecraftCrowdControl/Rules and Information.md

 \|give | Gives an item to Latch | \|give Diamond_Block
 \|effect | Gives a potion effect to Latch | \|effect invisibility

-## Resources for values that can be passed with each commands and documentation
+## 🟣Resources for values that can be passed with each commands and documentation🟣
 Resource Name | Information | Link
 ------ | ------- | -------
 Mob List | These are mobs anyone can spawn in | https://github.com/Latch93/MinecraftCrowdControl/blob/master/mobList.yml